We are always looking to improve our services for patients and visitors, and welcome compliments, comments, concerns and complaints.

 What happens next?

-Once the Trust has had the opportunity to look into your concerns and reply to you, we will check that you are happy with our response and the way we have dealt with this.
-We are usually able to resolve your issues, but if you are not satisfied and it is felt that there is nothing further to be achieved at a local level, you could contact the Parliamentary Health Service Ombudsman and ask them to review your concerns.
+Once the Trust has had the opportunity to investigate your concerns and provide a response to your complaint, we will check that you are happy with our response and the way we have dealt with this.
+We are usually able to resolve your concerns.
+If you remain unsatisfied with your complaint response, and it is felt that there is nothing further we can address at a local level, you can contact the Parliamentary Health Service Ombudsman and ask them to review your concerns.

 If your complaint is regarding services such as School Nurses or Health Visitors you could contact the Local Government Ombudsman.